akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ### Categories (Mandatory)

-- You app categories must represent the use-cases addressed by your app
+- You app categories must represent the use cases addressed by your app
 - You can select multiple categories

 ::: info
-Akeneo may modify the categories of your app in order to maintain the App Store consistent user experience.
+Akeneo may modify the categories of your app in order to maintain a consistent user experience on the App Store.
 :::

 ### Release notes (Optional)

-- The release notes of your app should give all the details about bug fixes and new features you release.
+- Your app release notes should give all the details about bug fixes and newly released features.
-- If you added or modified a feature, please add a link to your related online documentation.
+- If you added or modified a feature, please add a link to the related online documentation.

 ### Activation Button Set up (Mandatory, Only for app integrations)

-- **Activate Url:** Following the **[App authentication](/apps/authentication-and-authorization.html)** process, you must indicate the “activate” URL of your app
+- **Activate Url:** As per the **[App authentication](/apps/authentication-and-authorization.html)** process, you must indicate the “activate” URL of your app
-- **Callback Url:** Following the **[App authentication](/apps/authentication-and-authorization.html)** process, you must indicate the “callback” URL of your app
+- **Callback Url:** As per the **[App authentication](/apps/authentication-and-authorization.html)** process, you must indicate the “callback” URL of your app

 ::: warning
 Please double check that your Activate and Callback URLs are public before submitting your app.